arthurbernierjr/IPFS/README.md

-# IPFS
+# How IPFS Works?

-***Raw Notes***
+### A logical breakdown of the components and concepts of IPFS

-## Synopsis
+## What is IPFS?

-IPFS stands for InterPlanetary File System, and it is a way of storing and sharing data in a decentralized network.
-It uses a data structure called a Merkle DAG (Directed Acyclic Graph) and a distributed network layer to store files.
+IPFS stands for InterPlanetary File System, and it provides us a way of storing and sharing data in a decentralized network.
 When a file is added to the network, it is given a unique "hash" that identifies it, and it is broken down into chunks and distributed among the nodes.
-This makes the network resilient to attacks and outages, so that files can still be accessed even if some of the nodes are compromised.
+You don't access files in IPFS by the location like you do in the centralized web, `i.e superman.com/upupandaway.jpg`, instead you notify IPFS what piece of content you desire to retrieve by its unique hash, the network then finds that content somewhere on the network and provides it to you.

-## Details
+## Why IPFS?

-This markdown blog is a reference and summary of how IPFS works, broken down into logical concepts and components.

 IPFS is a distributed, peer-to-peer protocol designed to store and share data in a decentralized network.
 This eliminates the need for a centralized server, which is vulnerable to attacks and outages.
 Instead, data is stored in a distributed manner on nodes all over the world, and is accessible by its cryptographic hash.